What do I need to apply to law school?

 Dean’s Certification Form

 Some law schools require a Dean’s Certification Form.
 This provides information about academic and disciplinary issues during your undergraduate career.
 If this needs to be completed, it should be obvious on the individual school’s application.
 The information in this form should not come as a shock to schools when they receive it – any issues should have been revealed in your addendum.
 Please make sure to talk about this with the pre-law advisor beforehand if you have concerns.
 At CC, the Dean’s Certification Form is handled through the Student Life Office.
-Please talk with Matt Edwards to complete the form.
+Please talk with Amanda Kolman to complete the form.